-You have waited for this moment for months and it can be an emotional time with love for your baby and for your partner, relief and maybe some shock that you have done it, as well as pride in your ability to make and birth your baby.
+Meeting your baby can be emotional – you have waited for this moment for months.
+It can be a time filled with love for your baby and for your partner, relief and maybe some shock that you have done it, as well as pride in your ability to make and birth your baby.

 It can also be normal for you to be drained of emotion – you are happy that your baby is here but you have given everything to birth your baby and you may not have anything left.
 It doesn’t mean you are rejecting your baby, it just means you are tired!